Robust Group Synchronization via Cycle-Edge Message Passing

-where $\mathcal C$ is a set of cycles that are either randomly sampled or deterministically selected.
-In practice, shorter cycles are preferable due to faster implementation and less uncertainties~\cite{Zach2010}, and thus when establishing the theory for CEMP in Sections \ref{sec:theory} and \ref{sec:uniform} we let $\mathcal C$ be the set of 3-cycles $\mathcal C_3$.
+We first remark that, in practice, shorter cycles are preferable due to faster implementation and less uncertainties~\cite{Zach2010}, and thus when establishing the theory for CEMP in Sections \ref{sec:theory} and \ref{sec:uniform} we let $\mathcal C$ be the set of 3-cycles $\mathcal C_3$.
 However, we currently leave the general notation as our work extends to the more general case.
-After estimating $\{s_{ij}^*\}_{ij\in E}$, one may filter out the corrupted edges.
-We explained in Section \ref{sec:ours} why this filtering, or cleaning, procedure solves our underlying problem.

-\begin{remark} For corruption estimation, only the set $\{d_L\}_{L\in \mathcal C}$ is needed, which is simpler than the set of given group ratios $\{g_{ij}\}_{ij\in E}$.
-This may ease the computational burden when making statistical inference from $\{d_L\}_{L\in \mathcal C}$.
-However, when estimating group elements at the final step, the cleaned version of $\{g_{ij}\}_{ij\in E}$ is needed. \end{remark}
+We further remark that for corruption estimation, only the set of real numbers $\{d_L\}_{L\in \mathcal C}$ is needed, which is simpler than the set of given group ratios $\{g_{ij}\}_{ij\in E}$.
+This may enhance the underlying statistical inference.

 We next explain why cycle-consistency information is essential for solving the problems of corruption estimation and group synchronization.
-Section \ref{sec:wp} shows that the set of cycle-inconsistency measures, $\{d_L\}_{L\in\mathcal C}$, provides sufficient information for recovering corruption levels.
+Section \ref{sec:wp} shows that under a certain condition the set of cycle-inconsistency measures, $\{d_L\}_{L\in\mathcal C}$, provides sufficient information for recovering corruption levels.
 Section \ref{sec:cc} shows that cycle consistency is closely related to group synchronization and plays a central role in its solution.
 It further explains that many previous works implicitly exploit cycle consistency information.